neelsmith/infoweb/holycross/greek/circumstantialptcpls.md

 After you have translated [attributive participles](../attributiveptcpls/) with English relative clauses, you can work on the remaining, circumstantial participles.
 The rich and flexible use of participles is a distinctive feature of Greek that has no single counterpart in English.
 In general, you should **not** translate a circumstantial participle with an English participle!

 >As a general rule, try to find an appropriate English secondary clause to translate Greek participles.

 Like any adjective, the participle will take not only its gender and number, but also its case from the noun it agrees with.
-When the participle agrees with a noun that has not syntactic relation to the rest of the syntax, they are normally in the genitive case (the
+When the participle agrees with a noun that has no syntactic relation to the rest of the syntax, they are normally in the genitive case (the
 “absolute” usage of the noun, the genitive absolute).